 Want to know more?

 In today’s digital world, leveraging software systems to automate business processes has become critical for organisations to gain a competitive advantage.
-In IT glossary terms, there are two broad classifications of software - custom software where you build it to your business need and off-the-shelf software where you can buy a ready-made software.
+There are two broad classifications of software - custom software where you leverage bespoke software development services of a vendor to build it to your business needs and off-the-shelf software where you buy ready-made software.

-In most cases, businesses encounter the dilemma of choosing between the ‘build versus buy’ options while addressing their software needs.
-It isn’t easy to decide between investing aggressively in long-term initiatives by building a custom software solution or taking a conservative approach of buying and deploying a readily available, tried and tested solution offered by a third-party.
+In most cases, businesses encounter the dilemma of choosing between bespoke software development and off-the-shelf solution while addressing their software needs.
+It isn’t easy to decide between investing aggressively in long-term initiatives by building a custom software solution or taking a conservative approach of buying and deploying a readily available, tried and tested solution offered by a third party.
 There are multiple other aspects to be considered and juggle by any enterprise making such a decision.

 There is no definitive science behind how to decide build vs buy when it comes to software, but making a decision can be made easier by how some questions are answered.